vikas-bandaru/exciting-java/docs/resources/practice_questions/objects_classes/MCQs/objects_classes.md

    </form>
    <details markdown="block">
      <summary>Answer</summary>
-     b) It is a blueprint from which objects are created
+     It is a blueprint from which objects are created
    </details>

 4. Which statement correctly differentiates an object from a class?